shawna-p/EasyRenPyGui/README.md

   * Includes an auto-forward indicator screen + accompanying code.
 It displays the screen similarly to the skip indicator, but while the player has auto-forward activated instead of while skipping.
 * special_labels.rpy
   * This file includes blank labels for `splashscreen` and `after_load`, which are often used in various projects.
+* gallery.rpy
+  * This file has a basic gallery screen setup along with template gallery definitions.

 Every file in the **optional files** folder is entirely self-contained and may be removed if it is unneeded.